John W. Garrett (diplomat): Career

 From 1917 to 1919, Garrett served as Minister to the Netherlands and Luxembourg.

 Originally a Democrat, Garrett later became a Republican and served as a Delegate to the 1920 Republican National Convention.
 In 1922 he was an unsuccessful candidate for the Republican nomination for U.S. Senator, losing to incumbent Joseph I. France.
 (France went on to lose the general election to William Cabell Bruce).
 In 1924, he was again a Delegate to the Republican National Convention.

 Garrett served as Ambassador to Italy from 1929 to 1933.

 Later life

 Garrett's home in Baltimore, Evergreen, circa 2011.

 In retirement, Garrett resided at Evergreen, the Garrett family mansion which is now a museum and library of the Johns Hopkins University.
 Garrett and his wife, Alice Warder Garrett, entertained and patronized artists, filling the house with Tiffany lamps, paintings by Zuloaga, Pablo Picasso, Raoul Dufy, Degas and Amedeo Modigliani and a custom-designed stage by Leon Bakst.

 Personal life

 On December 24, 1908, Garrett was married to Alice Warder (1877–1952), who shared his love of the arts and travel.

-Garrett died in Baltimore on June 26, 1942, and is buried in Baltimore's Green Mount Cemetery.
+Garrett died at his Evergreen home in Baltimore on June 26, 1942.
+He was buried in Baltimore's Green Mount Cemetery.